Sohail-44/Predictive-Modeling-of-IT-Help-Desk-Ticket-Escalations/README.md

 This repository contains the code, and visualizations, we used in this project.

 I've also included additional files (in the "stat_mod") folder that contain code on the models we created, to verify the strength of our findings.
+We chose this as our "advanced topic".

 For the visualizations: Go to `res\visualizations\*.pdf`.